jonw83/issue-tracker-jw/README.md

 ### Add Issue Page

 1. The user should be able to enter details of the new issue request into the fields provided.
-The user should be able to select to either add a Bug or a Feature from the dropdown provided.
+The user should be able to select either add a Bug or a Feature from the dropdown provided.
 Manual testing confirms this.
 1. If the user selects a Bug issue, once they click submit they should be redirected to the index / issue page where the bug should be visible in the list of all bugs.
 Manual testing confirms this.
 1. If the user selects a Feature issue, once they click submit they should be redirected to the cart page.
 Manual testing confirms this.